21 Easy Tips For The Newlywed Husband To Strengthen Marriage

 20. Community

-You need other men.
-Men of substance and men with high values.
+You need other healthy men.
+Men of substance and men of value.
 Men who challenge you to be better.
 Get plugged in.

 For where two or three gather in my name, there am I with them.
 Matthew 18:20